jerome-jutteau/exercising-k8s-the-hardway/README.md

 Note that this project only follow the tutorial and has a number limitation like:
 - Services IPs are only available on worker nodes
 - No Ingress Controller installed
-- Storage management is not availabled (no CSI)

 # Architecture